djg02/GPUTrackerMX/README.md

 * Parses and normalizes hardware attributes into structured fields
 * Matches products across stores using specification-based and SKU-based matching
 * Exposes product and listing data through a REST API
-* Frontend dashboard for searching, filtering, and comparing GPU prices
+* Frontend dashboard for searching, filtering, and comparing GPU prices with historical price analytics

 ## Architecture